MiloCharmingMagician/Snowy-Editor/spt_editor/readme.txt

 Info
 ==============
-Level Editor for Snowy Puzzle Islands
+Level Editor for Snowy Space Trip
-Place the editor in the same location inside the root folder where PuzzleIslands.exe is located Please make a backup of the packs folder
+Place the editor in the same location inside the root folder where SpaceTrip.exe is located Please make a backup of the packs folder

 Controls